crhysc/agapi_xrd_paper/README.md

 # AGAPI XRD Paper — Scripts Overview

+Create a key.txt file in the repository root containing your AtomGPT.org API key, as the workflow reads this file at runtime to authenticate all API requests.

 **plot_refinement_mae.py**
     Generates a single MAE chart across all six lattice parameters,
     comparing the three refinement methods.